pedrofbaltar/pedrofbaltar/README.md

 - 🔭 I'm currently looking for an opportunity
-- 🌱 I’m currently learning Full Stack development
+- 🌱 I’m currently learning Full Stack development and studying Systems Analysis and Development
 - 💬 Ask me about: **HTML, CSS, JavaScript, NodeJS, SQL**
 - 📫 How to reach me: **pfbaltariead@gmail.com**
 - 💼 [LinkedIn](https://www.linkedin.com/in/pedro-felipe-baltar-2a26a31ab/)